The Sun, the moon and the stars

 - 1 PETER 4:3 For the time past [parerchomai] of our life may suffice us to have wrought the will of the Gentiles, when we walked in lasciviousness, lusts, excess of wine, revellings, banquetings, and abominable idolatries:

-We are also told that certain elements were all going to melt, but the word from which they translated melt, luo, doesn't mean melt at all.
+We are also told in 2 PETER that certain elements were all going to melt, but the word from which they translated melt, luo, doesn't mean melt at all.
 It is elsewhere rendered loose 27 times, break 5 times, unloose 3 times, destroy twice, dissolve twice, put off once, melt once, break up once, and break down once.
 Its basic meaning is "to loose, to unbind, discharge from prison, or to overthrow" (see MATTHEW 21:2 MARK 1:7 ACTS 2:24 REVELATION 5:2; 20:3).

-Next we are told that the earth was to be burned up, howbeit, the Greek word ge which they have translated earth usually means land, as the Land of Israel.
+Next we are told in Peter's epistle that the earth was to be burned up, howbeit, the Greek word ge which they have translated earth usually means land, as the Land of Israel.
 It can mean planet earth, but not necessarily.
 Bullinger in his Companion Bible, appendix 129 defines it as such,

 - 4. ge = land, as distinct from water; or earth as distinct from heaven; or region or territory, used of one special land, or country, as distinct from other countries, in which peoples dwell, each on its own soil.

 By the time that the Romans had put down Israel's rebellion in 70 A.D., they had certainly burned up many of the cities of Israel, but not the entire planet.
 Even so, as noted below, it's very doubtful that Peter was even alluding to this burning.